What is DNS

 - DNS Server: A computer that provides domain name resolution services

-- Website Hosting: Storing website files on a server to make them accessible via the internet
+- Web Hosting: Storing website files on a server so they can be accessed over the Internet